JMB Faculty and Staff

 Clayton Maddox, a native of South Bay, Florida, serves as Assistant Director of Bands and Assistant Professor of Tuba & Euphonium at the University of South Alabama.
 He is an active soloist, chamber artist, and educator.
 He has previously held teaching positions at Arkansas Tech University and Henderson State University.

 Clayton has competed in several international competitions such as the Leonard Falcone International Solo Artist Competition and the International Tuba Association Solo Artist Competition.
 He is a founding member of the Boreas Quartet, which debuted its first album, "The Serpent's Kiss", and has since received the Roger Bobo Award for Excellence in Recording from the International Tuba and Euphonium Association.
 He is also the music director of the Backburner Tuba and Euphonium Collective.
-[Read more about Professor Maddox]
+Read more about Dr. Maddox

 Dr. Brian Nozny